 A cancer support group is held at Blessed Sacrament parish, 2310 Seventh Ave.
 E., Hibbing, the first Thursday of each month at 7 p.m.
 Call Mary at (218) 262-5541 for information.
 These meetings are for anyone whose life has been touched by cancer.

-Father Dave Tushar is offering the opportunity to experience a true “Taste of China,” visiting Beijing, Luoyang, Xi’an, Guilin and Shanghai from Nov.
-1 to 15.
-Arrangements are through Hua Travel, a Chinese agency specializing in small group tours.
+Father Dave Tushar is offering the opportunity to experience a true “Taste of China,” visiting Beijing, Xi’an, Guilin, Suzhou, and Shanghai from Oct.
+23 to Nov.
+7. Arrangements are through Hua Travel, a Chinese agency specializing in small group tours.
 This is not a pre-packaged tour, but a customized small group tour with the same experienced Chinese tour guide during the entire trip.
-Trip includes round trip air (economy booking) with Delta from Minneapolis and back to Minneapolis, accommodations at 5-star Hotels with buffet breakfasts and first class speedy train from Beijing to Luoyang and from Luoyang to Xi’an and air (economy) from Xi’an to Guilin and then Guilin to Shanghai.
+Trip includes round trip air, economy booking, with Delta from Minneapolis and back to Minneapolis, accommodations at five-star hotels with buffet breakfasts, and first class speedy train from Beijing to Xi’an and air (economy) from Xi’an to Guilin and then Guilin to Shanghai.
 References are available.
 For information and pricing, please call Father Tushar at (218) 384-4563.
-Deadline July 15.
+Deadline for registration is July 31.